TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/device/am64x/am64x_evm_setup.md

   \image html sk_overview.png "@VAR_SK_BOARD_NAME"

 ## Device Type Identification {#DEVICE_TYPE}
  - The MCU+SDK supports two device types: HS-FS (High Security - Field Securable) and GP (General Purpose).
-The HS-FS is the main device type and GP is supported for a limited time.
+The HS-FS is the main device type and the support for GP device is deprecated.
 Please use \ref SOC_ID_PARSER to identify the device type.

  \note It is recommended to know the device type before loading or flashing the binary into the target.